photo: Sebastian Kiss Belgian quarter

 Your visit to Colditz Castle Museum

-A particular focus is on the spectacular escape attempts by Allied officers from the prisoner-of-war camp during the Second World War.
-Among other things, the museum offers visitors an insight into the prisoner database and displays the confiscated escape aids.
+A central focus of the exhibition is on the spectacular escape attempts by Allied officers held here during the Second World War.
+The Escape Museum provides insights into the prisoner database and presents original escape tools and materials.

-At the same time, visitors learn more about other chapters in the castle’s history: its time as an electoral residence and its use as a sanatorium and nursing home for people with mental illness.
+At the same time, visitors can discover other chapters in the castle’s history, including its role as an electoral residence and its later use as a psychiatric institution.

-The exhibition combines traditional museum elements with modern educational approaches.
-In addition to texts, historical exhibits, films and interactive stations, visitors can use the ‘Histopad’ tablet guide to explore digital reconstructions and augmented reality animations.
-For further information about the Histopad, click here.
+The exhibition combines traditional museum elements with modern forms of interpretation.
+Alongside texts, historical objects, films, and interactive stations, visitors can use the “Histopad” tablet guide to experience digital reconstructions and augmented reality.